Directed and multi-directed animals on the king's lattice: Animals in the king's lattice and heaps of segments

-Graphically, a heap is built by dropping polymers in succession; a polymer either falls on the ground or on another polymer concurrent to it (Figure~\ref{fig:heap}).
-The polymers that lie on the ground are exactly the minimal polymers of the heap.
+A heap of segments is represented graphically as in Figure~\ref{fig:heap}.
+The segments lying on the ground in the representation of a heap~$H$ are called \emph{minimal}; they are the segments~$\sigma$ such that $H$ can be written $\sigma H'$.
+Similarly, segments~$\sigma$ such that $H$ can be written $H'\sigma$ are called \emph{maximal}.
+A heap is a \emph{pyramid} if it has only one minimal segment.

-Finally, the set of heaps of polymers is equipped with a product.
+The set of heaps of segments is equipped with a product.
 Let $H_1$ and $H_2$ be two heaps.
 The product $H_1H_2$ is obtained by dropping $H_2$ on top of~$H_1$.
-Let $H$ be a heap and $\alpha$ a polymer of $H$; there exists a unique factorisation $H=H_1H_2$, where $H_2$ is a pyramid with minimal polymer~$\alpha$.
-We call it the factorisation obtained by \emph{pushing} $\alpha$.
+Let $H$ be a heap and $\sigma$ a segment of $H$; there exists a unique factorization $H=H_1H_2$, where $H_2$ is a pyramid with minimal segment~$\sigma$.
+We call it the factorization obtained by \emph{pushing} $\sigma$.
 Both operations are illustrated in Figure~\ref{fig:heap}.

-\begin{definition} Let $A$ be an animal on the lattice~$\mathcal N$.
-If~$B$ is a segment of~$A$, say $B = \{(i,k),\dotsc,(j-1,k)\}$, we call \emph{projection} of the segment~$B$ the polymer $[i,j]$ and \emph{height} of $B$ the integer~$k$.
-We call \emph{projection} of $A$, and we denote by $\pi(A)$, the heap built as the sequence of the projections of all segments of $A$ in increasing height order. \end{definition}
+Let $A$ be an animal in the king's lattice.
+A \emph{segment} of $A$ is a maximal set of horizontally consecutive sites.
+If~$S$ is a segment of~$A$, say $S = \{(i,k),\dotsc,(j-1,k)\}$, we call \emph{projection} of the segment~$S$ the segment $[i,j]$ and \emph{height} of $S$ the integer~$k$.
+We call \emph{projection} of $A$, and we denote by $\pi(A)$, the heap built as the sequence of the projections of all segments of $A$ in increasing height order.
+This definition is justified by the fact that the projections of two segments of the animal~$A$ at the same height are necessarily non-concurrent and thus commute.
+Examples are shown in Figures~\ref{fig:directed} and~\ref{fig:multi}.